fllstx/job-skill-assessment/quizzes/angular/angular-quiz.md

 }
 ```

-- [ ] It provides access from within the component class to the ElementRef object for the `<p>` tag that has the bio template reference variable in the component's template view.
+- [checked ] It provides access from within the component class to the ElementRef object for the `<p>` tag that has the bio template reference variable in the component's template view.
 - [ ] It indicates that the `<p>` tag be rendered as a child of the parent view that uses this component.
 - [ ] It makes the `<p>` tag in the template support content projection.
 - [ ] It makes the `<p>` tag visible in the final render.
 If the #bio was used in the template and the @ViewChild was not used in the class, then Angular would automatically hide the `<p>` tag that has #bio on it.